epfl-ada/ada-2022-project-thedatadiggers22/README.md

         <li>Languages with less than 10 articles are removed.
 Languages that are not specific to a country (ex.
 English, Spanish) will be removed in a second             phase.</li>
         <li>We will  use the articles titles of this dataset to download all pageviews statistics using the Wikipedia REST API and thus create the dataset needed to answer our research questions.</li>
     </ul></li>
-    <li><a href="https://www.google.com/covid19/mobility/"><strong>Google Mobility</strong></a>: Provided in the scope of the ADA course, this dataset contains a mobility score for every country categorized by 6 different places.
-We will extract the data for our countries of interests in which we seek to analyze the mobility behavior.</li>
+    <li><a href="https://www.google.com/covid19/mobility/"><strong>Google Mobility</strong></a>: Initially provided in the scope of the ADA course, this dataset contains a mobility score for every country categorized by 6 different places.
+We again did not use the dataset provided in the course but downloaded an enriched version directly from Google to include more countries.</li>
     <li><a href="https://ourworldindata.org/trust"><strong>Population Trust</strong></a>: We use this additional dataset which contains results of attitudial surveys for what share of people trust their government, journalists and science.
 We will focus on the countries analysed in this project and use this information to compare the differences in covid pageviews trends between these countries.
     <li><a href="https://ourworldindata.org/explorers/coronavirus-data-explorer"><strong>COVID-19 Dataset</strong></a>: This dataset contains all information relative to the COVID-19 pandemic in the form of a timeseries per country.
 We will only use the cases per country and the deaths per country.</li>
 </ol>